-Solid Ground is located in Seattle, but we work with tenants throughout King County and across Washington state.
-Tenant Services is part of our Stabilization Services department, and our housing counseling services for tenants are certified through the U.S. Department of Housing & Urban Development (HUD).
+Solid Ground is located in Seattle, but we work with tenants throughout King County and across Washington State.
+Tenant Services is part of our Stabilization Services department, and our housing counseling services for tenants are certified through the U.S. Department of Housing and Urban Development (HUD).
 We provide all of our services free of charge.

 Some Solid Ground Online Resources for Tenants:

 Written by our Tenant Services staff, this booklet is packed with information and resources for tenants and is available in:

 Washington State laws governing residential tenancies are detailed in RCW 59.18, Residential Landlord-Tenant Act.
 Tenants within the City of Seattle have additional protections under Seattle Municipal Codes (Seattle Landlord-Tenant Law).
 Most cities also have local building code ordinances.